-In our presentation we decided to remain in the Euclidean context.
-However, many of the results discussed here extend to Riemannian manifolds; for example, the Almost Everywhere Theorem~\ref{aet}, the Subharmonic Addition Theorem~\ref{add} and the Strict Comparison Theorem~\ref{scqc} have been given in \cite{hlae} in a more general form on manifolds.
+In our presentation, for simplicity, we have worked only in Euclidean spaces.
+However, many of the results discussed here extend to manifolds; for example, the Almost Everywhere Theorem~\ref{aet}, the Subharmonic Addition Theorem~\ref{add} and the Strict Comparison Theorem~\ref{scqc} have been given in \cite{hlae} in a more general form on manifolds.
 We note that, roughly speaking, \emph{all local results naturally extend from Euclidean spaces to manifolds}, via a suitable use of local coordinates.

-In this passage, one needs to extend the definition of quasi-convex function to real-valued functions defined on a manifold $M$.
-The usual definition of a convex function on a Riemannian manifold is that of a function which is convex \emph{along each geodesic}; that is, $f \colon M \to \R$ is convex on a geodesically convex subset $U \subset M$ if and only if $f \circ \gamma \colon (-\epsilon, \epsilon) \to \R$ is convex (in the real sense) for every geodesic segment $\gamma\colon (-\epsilon, \epsilon) \to U$.
-Hence, by paraphrasing the idea that a quasi-convex function is convex modulo a quadratic perturbation, one can give, on connected manifolds, the following definition: